 This ad appears on Delilah’s Dilemma and is basically a very strong endorsement by the show’s star, Delilah.
 In this case, using a celebrity worked since she punched the right message with soft humor and a bit of passion.
 The spot includes very soft music beneath the voice, which does not muddle the message.
 Delilah carries a lot of weight, which we can see with the Reputation score of 144.

-In summary, radio is potentially the strongest medium of all when creative is “sound.”
+In summary, radio advertising is potentially the strongest medium of all when creative is “sound.”
 Understanding which KPIs drive radio success is a great first step.
 Please read the eBook, “Four KPIs to Decrease Advertising Investment Risk and Build ROI,” for more information and case studies on optimizing your KPIs.
+Or, see our Creative Testing for ROI, ROAS and Predictive Analytics here.

 If you have questions or would like more data on your brand category, please contact Angela Jeffrey, Vice President Brand Management at ABX at email@example.com or 214-926-9794.